 Online shopping increases the available variety—meaning you could score a hard-to-find antique to complete a room or finish a collection—but shopping from afar also makes it more difficult to verify an item’s authenticity or condition.
 In short, successful online antiques shoppers usually trade travel time for research.

 As with any antiquing purchase, it’s important to find out what a particular item typically sells for.
 Bidding platforms like EBTH or online auction sites like LiveAuctioneers have historical bidding results available, which can help a buyer make an informed decision.
-Then, consider the quality of the item itself.
+Then, consider the quality of the antique itself.
 Look for high-quality photos, detailed shots and angles, and thorough descriptions.
 Poor photo quality or a flimsy description—or lack of one at all!—often can be a bad sign.
 If you’re not sure, trust your gut.

 Many in-person antique stores offer an online shop, too, but there are also many virtual antique malls like Ruby Lane, 1stdibs, Sotheby’s Home (formerly Viyet), and Chairish.
 These online havens add a layer of safety, as each has a return policy in case an item doesn’t meet expectations.